Philipp Haller and Stephen Tu

 For example, the above actor prints a greeting after it has processed

-message.
-Even though the invocation of react
+the "hello" message.
+Even though the invocation of react does not

-to register the code which prints the
+return, we can use andThen to register the code which prints the

 greeting as the actor's continuation.